kalenwallin/notion-as-a-cms/src/content/slides/003-what-notion-is.md

 type: 'content'
 order: 3
 ---
-Notion is a glorified notes app.
-It has a block based editor that contains everything in markdown + a lot more.
+Notion is a notes app with a block based editor that contains everything in markdown + a lot more.

-Let's take a look at Notion's website to see what it's all about: [notion.com](https://notion.com)
+Let's take a look at Notion to see what it's all about: [notion.com](https://notion.com)

 ### Key Terms to understand for this Talk